Microscopic screening theory for excitons in two-dimensional materials: A bridge between effective models and ab initio descriptions: Methods

 \subsection{DFT calculations}

-To treat the many-particle problem at the interacting level, one is posed with the problem of choosing an appropriate state basis to work with.
-Quite commonly in quantum mechanical methods, the interacting problem is treated having one-particle non-interacting states as the working basis.
-Whence, before attacking the many-body problem, one has first to obtain a basis of eigenstates and eigenenergies by diagonalizing the Hamiltonian without interactions, or with interactions but at the mean-field level.
-In infinite periodic systems and small finite systems, the most widely used framework in the literature is the one provided by DFT.
-Through a self-consistent formalism, the so-called Kohn--Sham (KS) method~\cite{Cohen_Louie_2016,Martin_2004,Kohanoff_2006}, one can obtain for a given material the set of quasiparticle energies $\epsilon^{\mathrm{KS}}_n$ that accurately describe its electronic structure.
-For infinite periodic systems, the most common ones in the field of solid state physics, momentum is a good quantum number and the electronic structure of the material is encoded in the dependence $\epsilon^{\mathrm{KS}}_n(\bk) \equiv \epsilon_{n \bk}$.
-These quasiparticle energies compose the material band structure, just as represented in Fig.~\ref{fig:hBN__MoS2_bands} for hBN and \ch{MoS2}, the materials under consideration in this work.
+To obtain the band structure and the model Hamiltonian of the materials in consideration we performed DFT calculations with the Kohn--Sham method~\cite{Cohen_Louie_2016,Martin_2004,Kohanoff_2006}.
 In the early days of DFT, the electron--electron exchange and correlation contribution to the energy of the system was modeled within the LDA for the exchange--correlation functional.
 The LDA picture is well-known for underestimating the true electronic bandgap of semiconductors and insulators; this is the fundamental gap problem.
 To correctly estimate the bandgap of semiconductors and insulators, one can perform $GW$ calculations as a post-processing step~\cite{Martin_Reining_Ceperley_2016}.
 However, these involve the evaluation of the dielectric function beyond the static limit, which can be very heavy numerically.